 Graeme Ryan resigned at the end of 1995 and Daine Alcorn was appointed to the vacant chair.
 The following year she became Head of Department.
 In 1999, at the conclusion of Daine's three-year rotation, John Furness became Head again.
 However, John's research area was rapidly gaining in momentum and he decided to commit himself fully to this, which saw Daine resume the role of Head in 2000.
 In July 2002, Daine left the Department to become Dean of the Faculty of Life Sciences at RMIT and Tony Goodwin was appointed Head, a position he held until the end of 2012.

 While maintaining its strengths in cell and developmental biology, the growth in neuroscience research led to a change in the name of the Department in March 2012, to the Department of Anatomy and Neuroscience.
-This period of growth included a merging with the Centre for Neuroscience Research (led by Professor Trevor Kilpatrick), and new departmental members from Stem Cells Australia (led by Professor Martin Pera) and the Melbourne Brain Imaging Centre (led by Professor Roger Ordidge).
+This period of growth included a merging with the Centre for Neuroscience Research (led by Professor Trevor Kilpatrick), and new departmental members from Stem Cells Australia (led by Professor Martin Pera) and the Melbourne Brain Centre Imaging Unit (led by Professor Roger Ordidge).
 Professor Janet Keast, also a neuroscientist, became Head of Department in January 2013.

 The department celebrated 150 years as an entity teaching Anatomy in 2003 and 100 years as a Department of Anatomy in 2006.
 To celebrate this double milestone, Melbourne Medical Historian Ross Jones authored a book, "Humanity's Mirror", tracing the history of the Department from 1853 to the 1970's.